netbe/Babelish/README.md

 # Contributing

+Want to add another support for a new format or/and usage?
+Add a new feature?
+Fix a bug?

-If you feel like it, just create a pull request with a branch like `feature/<nameofbranch>` to `develop` branch
+Just create a pull request with a branch like `feature/<nameofbranch>` or `hotfix/<nameofbranch>`.

 ## Development